TritonVM/triton-vm/specification/src/operational-stack-table.md

 ## Relations to Other Tables

 1. A Permutation Argument establishes that the rows of the operational stack table correspond to the rows of the [Processor Table](processor-table.md).
+The running product for this argument is contained in the `rppa` column.
+2. A multi-table Permutation Argument shows that all clock jump differences greater than one, from all memory-like tables (i.e., including the RAM Table and the JumpStack Table), are contained in the `cjd` column of the Processor Table.
+The running product for this argument is contained in the `rpcjd` column.